National Pan-Hellenic Council: Affiliate organizations

 The members of the National Pan-Hellenic Council are shown below in order of founding:

 Traditional Greek housing

 Traditional Greek housing amongst NPHC organizations is rare.
 Unlike most National Panhellenic Conference (NPC) and North American Interfraternity Conference (NIC) organizations that have many traditional Greek houses primarily for undergraduate members on or near their college campuses, NPHC organizations have only a few.
-Most of the few existing NPHC organization houses are untraditional and unaffiliated with a college.
-In recent years, a growing number of undergraduate chapters of NPHC organizations have advocated for convenient traditional Greek housing for recruitment, meetings, stroll/step practices, socializing, and storing chapter paraphernalia but the lack of proper funding and coordination continues to be an issue.
-In substitute of it, some undergraduate chapters have settled for small outdoor Greek plots to help substantiate their presence on campus.
+Most existing NPHC organization houses are untraditional and unaffiliated with a college.
+In recent years, a growing number of undergraduate chapters of NPHC organizations have advocated for convenient traditional Greek housing for recruitment, meetings, stroll/step practices, socializing, and storing chapter paraphernalia, but the lack of proper funding and coordination amongst members continues to be a major issue.
+In substitution, some undergraduate chapters have settled for small outdoor Greek plots to help substantiate their presence on campus.